-The National Council of Educational Research and Training (NCERT) and the Textbook Development Committee acknowledge the valuable contribution of the individuals and organisations involved in the development of this textbook.
+The National Council of Educational Research and Training (NCERT) acknowledges the valuable contribution of the individuals and organisations involved in the development of this textbook.

-We gratefully acknowledge contribution of Professor Mariamma Varghese, Ex-Vice-Chancellor, SNDT Women's University; Professor Prerna Mohite, Ex-Dean and Head, Faculty of Home Science, S.V.
-University of Baroda and Professor Sabiha Vali, Ex-Dean and Head, Faculty of Home Science, Nagpur University Dr. Veena Gupta, Associate Professor (Retd.), Department of Fabric and Apparel Science, Lady Irwin Collage, New Delhi; Mrs. Pratima Singh, Assistant Professor, Department of Resource management, Institute of Home Economics, New Delhi, for their expert review, comments and suggestions.
+We gratefully acknowledge contribution of Mariamma Varghese, Professor and Former Vice-Chancellor, SNDT Women's University; Prerna Mohite, Professor, Former Dean and Head, Faculty of Home Science, S.V.
+University of Baroda; Sabiha Vali, Professor, Dean and Head, Faculty of Home Science, Nagpur University; Veena Gupta, Associate Professor (Retd.), Department of Fabric and Apparel Science, Lady Irwin College, New Delhi; and Pratima Singh, Assistant Professor, Department of Resource Management, Institute of Home Economics, New Delhi for their expert review, comments and suggestions.